 Building a Writing Career Takes Practice and Focus

-My 10 year old grandson is trying out for the All County Band in his area.
-He was telling me the piece he has to play is difficult.
+A few years ago, my grandson, 10 at the time, was trying out for the All County Band in his area.
+He told me the piece he had to play was difficult.
 I told him that practice is a powerful tool.
 Just 10-15 minutes a day will help tremendously.

-Obviously the more practice the better, but my grandson has ADHD.
+Obviously, the more practice the better, but my grandson, like so many kids today, has ADHD.
 Reducing the amount of time on practicing doesn’t make it seem overwhelming – it’s doable.